napalm684/lambdapostbody/README.md

 ```
 {
-    "name": "Hello Shawn thank you for calling me!"
+    "message": "Hello Shawn thank you for calling me!"
 }
 ```